OneHatRepo/events/README.md

 # OneHat Events
 [@onehat/events](https://www.npmjs.com/package/@onehat/events)
 Takes the node.js [events](https://www.npmjs.com/package/events) package and adds the following functionality:
-- Registration/Unregistration of events.
-Events cannot be emitted until registered.
+- **Registration / unregistration of events.** Events cannot be emitted until registered.
+This helps with reigning in your events, and forces better design.
+Registered events can be inspected with *_registeredEvents*
-- Pausing / Resuming event emission.
-Paused events will be added to a queue, and can be optionally emitted when events are resumed.
+- **Pausing / resuming event emission.** Paused events will be added to a queue, and can be optionally emitted when events are resumed.
+Default is to discard events when resuming.
-- Relaying of events from one object to another.
-A relayed event will appear to be emitted from the relaying object, not from the origin object.
+- **Relaying of events from one object to another.** A relayed event will appear to be emitted from the relaying object, not from the origin object.
+- **Event Bubbling.** Events can bubble up a hierarchy of classes or components.

 # Install
 ```